TosbackCgusBridge-Bot/CGUs-versions/Williams-sonoma/Terms of Service.md

 Special Offers

 Occasionally we will offer special promotions to our customers that we refer to as "special offers" or "special offer".
-This can include a gift with purchase, free shipping, manufacturer offers, or other promotional activity associated with a product purchase.
+This can include a gift with purchase, free shipping, vendor offers, or other promotional activity associated with a product purchase.
 These offers may be for a limited time only.

 Inaccuracy Disclaimer